rrryuutei/Diall-Coop/README.md

 ● Parenting Support
 ● Communication Skills
 ■ The search page can be accessed from the nav bar
-● When a user clicks on this page the search bar should auto focus ■ Implement a search feature where a user can search for a therapist using their username or one of the keywords associated with this.
+● When a user clicks on this page the search bar should autofocus ■ Implement a search feature where a user can search for a therapist using their username or one of the keywords associated with this.
 ■ When the user clicks done
 ● If there are any partial or full matches then they should be